-Section I: An Executive Director shall be employed by the Kentucky Osteopathic Medical Association on a part-time or full-time basis as needed.
+Section I: An Executive Director shall be employed and/or contracted by the Kentucky Osteopathic Medical Association on a part-time or full-time basis as needed.

 Section II: The Executive Director shall serve under the direct supervision of the President and the Board of Trustees and shall perform such duties usual to the position and as outlined in an approved contract.